sapcc/swift-http-import/README.md

 The keyservers will be tried in order until one returns a public key.

-Additionally, you can also specify a Swift container name with `gpg.cache_container` to cache the downloaded keys.
-The cache will be restored on startup in order to avoid downloading the same keys every time.
+Additionally, you can also specify a Swift container name with `gpg.cache_container_name` to cache the downloaded keys.
+The cache will be loaded into memory on startup in order to avoid downloading the same keys every time.